Vittorio Colao to say ciao to Vodafone as firm goes back to black

 However, Carse said the company had also failed to build out a combined fixed and mobile business in the UK as it has done in other European markets through acquiring cable or other fixed line businesses.

-Voda has made efforts to catch up in the fixed fibre market, signing a contract with UK full-fibre builder Cityfibre to connect up to 5 million premises over the next eight years.
+Voda has made efforts to catch up in the fixed fibre market, signing a contract with UK full-fibre builder Cityfibre to connect up to five million premises over the next eight years.

 However, Carse noted the telco remains exposed to strong unified comms competition from a now merged BT Consumer/EE as well as Virgin Media, which is also investing heavily in its network.